-I went from being a 5x national tennis champion—top ranked in the world—with a contract from Nike to a lost, depressed, former pro athlete in just six years.
+I went from being a 5x national tennis champion—top ranked in the world—with a contract from Sergio Tacchini to a lost, unfocused, former pro athlete in just six years.
 And from that journey I received my greatest gift ever.
+Let me explain.

 It didn’t last, however, and shortly after becoming a pro athlete, despite my great contracts, I sabotaged my sports career at the age of 21.
 The people who had expectations of me reaching the top of my sport were shocked—they had no idea what I was going through internally.

-Losing that part of my life left me feeling lost and depressed.
-I kept digging deeper into understanding my identity and realized that society tends to believe their results are what gives them their identity.
+Losing that part of my life left me feeling lost and dispirited.
+I kept digging deeper into understanding my flow and realized that the status quo leads us to believe positive thinking is required to bring our best forward.

-But I found out this isn’t true at all, and that was the greatest gift from my experience.
+But I knew this isn’t true at all, and that was the greatest gift from my experience.

 After the abrupt end to my athletic career, I decided to explore a new outlet and found myself in the world of performing arts.
 It’s a completely different scene from athletics, and that dramatic experience triggered me to start asking much deeper questions about myself beyond winning and sports.